psrivera90/operations-ATM/README.md

 	d.
 System should update both accounts concurrently

-7. As a Customer I want to logout from my bank account through ATM So that I may end up my ATM session
+_7. As a Customer I want to logout from my bank account through ATM So that I may end up my ATM session_

 	a.
 System asks user if the user wants session report and receipt for the entire session.